jadecobra/python_tdd_exercises/DICTIONARIES.md

     def a_dict():
         return {}
     ```
-    the terminal still shows an [AssertionError](./ASSERTION_ERROR.md) but now our return value looks more like what is expected
+    the terminal still shows an [AssertionError](./ASSERTION_ERROR.md) but now our return value looks more similar to what is expected
     ```python
     E       AssertionError: {} != {'key': 'value'}
     E       - {}